Culloville railway station

 Culloville railway station was on the Dundalk and Enniskillen Railway in the Republic of Ireland.

+History

 The Dundalk and Enniskillen Railway opened the station on 1 April 1851.

-It closed on 14 October 1957.
+It closed to passenger traffic on 14 October 1957 when the Northern Ireland Government forced the Great Northern Railway Board to close its cross-border lines.
+The North Western line survived for goods in the Republic until CIÉ closed it on 1 January 1960, while Culloville station had closed on 1 June 1958.